XiongGuiHui/Readings/Readme.md

 ### File name and img name
 1. For every papers, create a markdown file.
-2. File name should be lowercase and seperated by space.
+2. File name should be lowercase and separated by `-`.
-3. If file have images, you should creat a directory under **./img** and put them into it.
+3. If file have images, you should create a directory under **./img** and put them into it.
 ```
 ├── img
 │   └── amd-opteron